Rouxles/anto-ib-english/content/posts/visions-of-the-future/photographs + videos.md

 [Link to video being referenced](https://www.youtube.com/watch?v=G4H1N_yXBiA)

 - The statistics can be believed because of these specific reasons:
-  - The video is from National Geographic (Logos - authority figure + have a track record of being trustworthy)
+  - The video is from National Geographic (Ethos - authority figure + have a track record of being trustworthy)
   - The videos kind of reflect what's going on in real life (pictures + videos show ice caps melting/national disasters etc)
 - The music used is chosen carefully to influence + amplify emotions produced